Competitive Football

 ANUFC enters teams at all levels of Capital Football open/men's competitions that run each year from approximately April to September.
 Competitions are usually 18 rounds followed by a finals series (note that games continue thru the

-2. Capital Leagues - previously known as State or Community Leagues, there will be 10 divisions in 2025, and ANUFC will enter teams in every division.
+Capital Leagues - previously known as State or Community Leagues, there will likely be 10 divisions in 2026, and ANUFC will enter at least one team in every division.
 Higher grades are very competitive, with lower grades still competitive, but more social.
 Matches are on Saturdays at either 11am, 1pm or 3pm, depending on the grade.

 Registration Cost